-Likewise, at the international level, the FSB would also need greater resources for monitoring and deliberation activities in order to implement principles-based regulatory regime.
+Likewise, at the international level, the FSB would also need greater resources for monitoring and deliberation activities to implement a principle-based regulatory regime.

+B. Recommendation

-B. Recommendation: Mount a cross-disciplinary, cross-jurisdictional research project aimed at evaluating the strengths and weaknesses of the FSB experience with New Governance methodologies to date and at identifying the conditions under which those methodologies are successful and those in which they require supplementation with other methods.
+The recommendation is to mount a cross-disciplinary, cross-jurisdictional research project aimed at evaluating the strengths and weaknesses of the FSB experience with NG methodologies to date and at identifying the conditions under which these methodologies are successful and those in which they require supplementation with other methods.